odoe/agsnode-dev/README.md

 try and use with this.

 I made an attempt to try and use [http-proxy](https://github.com/nodejitsu/node-http-proxy) for my proxy.
 In testing, I had sone success.
 Will it work in all cases?
 I don't know, but would love some input if you are better at this than I am.
+The proxy appears to now be working.
+Needs further options for tokens and white lists, but happy so far.

 I still need to get my mocha tests implemented, which would be easy to run.